-Generally, I’m a meat eater, so I was surprised that I didn’t really miss the meat in these vegan meals.
+Generally, I’m an omnivore, so I was surprised that I didn’t really miss the meat in these vegan meals.
 When I eat a meatless backpacking dinner it is often a pasta dish that is packed with gluten so I feel full right away, but get hungry later after the carbs wear off.
 With the Nomad Nutrition meals I expected to feel a bit hungry later without the meat, but that didn’t really happen.
 Maybe it was all those stick-to-your-ribs potatoes, or maybe, just maybe, the chickpeas and lentils filled me up the way meat does.
 (I know, I know… vegetarians figured this stuff out ages ago.
 I’m slow.)

 Like most backpacking food, the Nomad Nutrition meals come in packages that purport to serve two people.
 And like most backpacking meals, the Nomad Nutrition meals are better at serving one hungry backpacker, not two.
 Greg and I shared two packages between us for each meal as we typically would with other brands.

 Nomad Nutrition uses quality, high-end ingredients, environmentally friendly packaging and prepares their meals in Vancouver, BC (not in an overseas plant).
 Unfortunately this means that their prices are a tiny bit higher than the average prepared backpacking meal.